Main Content

 </profiles>

 ROS 2 advertises information to the nodes present in the systems with IP addresses listed inside the DEFAULT_FASTRTPS_PROFILE.xml.
-No information from the nodes in the other machine outside the subnet will be received if DEFAULT_FASTRTPS_PROFILE.xml is either not present or does not contain the correct IP addresses.
+If this file is not present or does not contain the correct IP addresses, ROS 2 does not receive information from nodes outside the subnet.

 ROS 2 communication subnet